This webpage aims to help parishes consider options for face-to-face and online sacramental preparation.

 1. Gratia Series for Sacramental Preparation

-upskilling parents as first educators
+Upskilling parents as first educators and first catechists

 - The material covered in each session may have been taught to the children in a school situation

-- Importantly these sessions are designed as a second teaching where parents are also involved
+- Importantly, these sessions are designed as a second teaching where parents are also involved

 Reconciliation is about discerning/celebrating the fact that your child is now able to recognise the need to ask for forgiveness (it is not about being able to merely recite a list of sins).